Nizharkudai

 Nizharkudai is a 2025 Indian Tamil-language film written and directed by Shiva Arumugam, starring Devayani, Vijjith and Kanmani Manoharan in the lead roles.
 The film is produced by Jothisiva under his Dharshan films and the film has cinematography done by RB Gurudev, music by Naren Balakumar, and editing done by Rolex.

-Nizharkudai released in theatres on 9 May 2025.
+Nizharkudai was released in theatres on 9 May 2025.

 Plot

-Niranjan and Lancy, a couple driven by their dream of moving to the USA, hire Jothi, a Tamil refugee with a tragic past, to care for their daughter Nila.
+Niranjan and Lancy, a couple driven by their dream of moving to the US, hire Jothi, a Tamil refugee with a tragic past, to care for their daughter Nila.
 As Jothi forms a deep bond with Nila, Niranjan and Lancy grow increasingly distant, consumed by their ambitions and neglecting their roles as parents.

 Production

 The film is written and directed by debutant director Shiva Arumugam starring Devayani, Vijjith and Kanmani Manoharan in the lead roles.
 The film is produced by Jothisiva under his Dharshan films banner while technical team has cinematography done by RB Gurudev, music by Naren Balakumar, and editing done by Rolex.
 The film stars Raj Kapoor, Vadivukkarasi, Ilavarasu, Neelima Rani, Niharika, Ahana, Dharshan Siva in supporting roles.